Logo Copyright © 2007 NCCG - All Rights Reserved

 "Across the bay from Corinth was Delphi, Greece's most famous centre of oracles.
 It is impossible that what was happening in Delphi did not affect the Corinthians since intercommerce was common.
 As in many other cities, there was also a Corinthian treasury in Delphi.
 Those who wished to consult the Delphic oracle first sacrificed a sheep, goat, boar or other animal, after which, if the omens were favourable, they went into the room adjoining the Adyton or inner shrine.

 "It is interesting that Paul in 1 Cor.8 deals with sacrifices to idols, no doubt influenced by these Delphic sacrifices.
 At the inner shrine they waited their turn, which was determined by lot unless they had received from the Delphians the promanteia, or prior right of consultation.
 No women were admitted.
 They handed in questions written on leaden tablets, many of which have been discovered.
 The pythia, or priestess (note it was a priestess, not a priest) who delivered the oracle was a peasant woman over 50 years of age.
 At the height of the oracle's fame, there were three priestesses.
-After purifying herself in the Castalian fountain (compare with Christian baptism), drinking the water of the Kassotis (note the parallelism in 1 Cor.12:13: "and we all drank of one Spirit"), and eating a laurel leaf, she took her seat upon a tripod which was placed over the chasm in the Adyton.
+After purifying herself in the Castalian fountain (compare with Christian baptism), drinking the water of the Kassotis (note the parallelism in 1 Cor.12:13: "and we all drank of one Ruach (Spirit)"), and eating a laurel leaf, she took her seat upon a tripod which was placed over the chasm in the Adyton.
 Intoxicated by the fumes from the chasm, she uttered incoherent sounds which were interpreted (note both speaking in an unknown tongue and the interpretation of it) in hexamter verse by a waiting poet.
 The interpretation, which was always obscure and frequently equivocal, was handed over to the inquirer who usually returned home more mystified than when he had come" (Stuart Rossiter, Greece, London, Ernest Benn Ltd., p.400).

 On Hair and Head-Coverings

 Paul's comments in 1 Cor.11:2-16 in regard to the covering of the women's head were a reaction to the existence of a thousand priestesses in the Temple of Aphrodite on Acrocorinth.
 These priestesses, or temple prostitutes, were commonly seen without any covering on their heads and having short hair, unbecoming to a modest woman of those days.
 Paul's concern, therefore, was that Christian women should never allow themselves to be viewed in any way resembling those of low moral stature.
-It is interesting that in our day, where short hair and uncovered heads are often associated with feminism, that the Lord should once again seek to re-affirm Paul's teaching that women cover their heads at certain times as a token of their submission to their husbands (see NC&C 6:2:11).
+It is interesting that in our day, where short hair and uncovered heads are often associated with feminism, that Yahweh should once again seek to re-affirm Paul's teaching that women cover their heads at certain times as a token of their submission to their husbands (see OB 6:2:11).

 The Tongues Question

-Silent Women in Church?
+Silent Women in Messianic Community?

-When Paul says in v.24: "Your women in the churches, let them be silent", it was not an instruction to the men in general in any church not to permit any women to speak, but for husbands to guide and teach their own wives lest they produce confusion and disturbance in a meeting, particularly with the exercise of a gift that they thought they had and were so anxious to externalise; namely, speaking in an unknown tongue as was the manner of the Delphic priestesses.
+When Paul says in v.24: "Your women in the local assemblies, let them be silent", it was not an instruction to the men in general in any assembly not to permit any women to speak, but for husbands to guide and teach their own wives lest they produce confusion and disturbance in a meeting, particularly with the exercise of a gift that they thought they had and were so anxious to externalise; namely, speaking in an unknown tongue as was the manner of the Delphic priestesses.
 The verb lalein, the infinitive of laleo and not lego is because laleo refers to the mere utterance of sounds without the speaker necessarily knowing what he is saying or others understanding.
 Lego on the other hand is saying something that is produced of one's thought.

 Naturally no thinking person will speak without others understanding him.
 Therefore, Paul uses laleo because among the Corinthians stress was placed upon the languages themselves and not necessarily the content of the speech involved, which is, incidentally, just what many charismatic evangelical churches do today.
 Since Paul in 1 Cor.11:5 assumes that a woman prays or prophesies, and this cannot refer to a restricted group, then the world laleo in 1 Cor.14: 34-35, if taken to be speaking generally, would contradict 1 Cor.11:5.
 There can be no contradiction in what Paul says, even as there is no contradiction in what he says about himself speaking in languages more then them all and at the same time telling them in v.23 that if a stranger came and heard them speak all at once in their unknown tongue, he would think they were all mad or maniacs.
 Paul would not include himself as a maniac!